kitzeller/barbara/diary.md

 - DAT.gui slider type thing in the input
 - Map svg onto 3d babylon for quilt
 - Loop command -> especially w/ random numbers and colors now? maybe not idk
+- Tutorial section -> search for what you want to do?
+    - For quilters
+    - For programmers
+- Improve animation capabilities!
+    - Filtering, easing, etc
+- Meet with Gillian Nov 15th

 # 11/6/19

 - Moved to heroku